sunny4381/economy-trend-index/README.md

 Economy Trend Index
 ===

-This is Single Page Node Application of Economy Trend Index for [Our Open Data](http://ouropendata.jp/).
+This is Single Page Application (SPA) of Economy Trend Index for [Our Open Data](http://ouropendata.jp/).

 ## Installation